Lattice Boltzmann modeling and simulation of forced-convection boiling on a cylinder: Simulations of forced-convection boiling

 \subsection{Boiling regimes, heat flux, and boiling curve}

-Simulation results for $Re=30$ are shown in Fig.~\ref{fig:snapBoilRe30}.
-Density fields around a cylinder with different superheat degrees are cut out and magnified.
+Simulation results for $Re=30$ are shown in {Figs.~\ref{fig:snapBoilRe30} and \ref{fig:snapTempRe30}}.
+Density {and temperature} distributions around a cylinder with different superheat degrees are cut out and magnified.
 All the simulations started with being fully immersed by liquid phase.
 After a certain time elapses, nucleation naturally arises around the superheated cylindrical domain, confirming the capability of the present approach to capture this feature.
 The appeared vapor phase grows up and finally breaks up in different forms, depending on the superheat degree.
 For the low superheat case [Fig.~\ref{fig:snapBoilRe30}(a)], it seems that only the upper part of the cylinder is in contact with the vapor phase.
 In contrast, the high superheat cases [Fig.~\ref{fig:snapBoilRe30}(c)] implies that most of the cylinder's surface is covered with vapor phase.
-This may be recognized as film-boiling regime.
+This may be recognized as film-boiling regime. {From the temperature distributions for this regime [Fig.~\ref{fig:snapTempRe30}(c)], we can see that the temperature around the cylinder is very high; while, the temperature downstream of the cylinder is low.}

 The above observations of boiling regimes are qualitative.
 In order to perform a more quantitative investigation, we calculate the average heat flux on the cylinder surface, that is

 where $W$ is the circumference length, and the local heat flux is given by